-You may have heard the terms “mouth-to-lung” or “direct-to-lung” at some point in your research on the topic of vaping.
+You may have heard the terms “mouth-to-lung” or “direct-to-lung” at some point in your research on the topic of vaping and e-cigarette.
 But what does these mean?
 Is there a way to get off of cigarettes without buying some overpowered fog machine?
 Why is it recommended that a beginner to vaping and a current smoker use a “mouth-to-lung” device?
 Can I ever switch from one to the other?
 The short answer… Yes.

 Simplistically speaking, a mouth-to-lung device is one that runs at an ohmage (Ω) above 1.0 and has relatively restricted airflow.
 These devices are specifically designed to emulate their combustible counterparts through the sensation and process of the inhale.
 In other words, when somebody consumes a traditional cigarette, smoke initially enters the mouth and is then secondarily inhaled into the lungs.
 This process typically creates a much more potent “throat hit”, which is what combustible tobacco users are familiar with.

 On the other side of the spectrum exists the “direct-to-lung” inhale, which is typically not recommended for beginner vapers due to the foreign feeling it creates.
 This process involves a device that has very open airflow with a low ohmage (Ω), typically below 1.0.
 The airflow and ohmage combination of direct-to-lung devices creates much larger clouds of vapour and eliminates the need for a secondary inhale.
 This form of vaping is typically popular in the intermediate to advanced vaping crowd because of its ability to allow for neat tricks as well as more sizable clouds.